Refinancing

 How do I get the best home loan rate?

-The biggest factor that determines your home loan rate is your loan-to-value ratio (LVR).
+One of the biggest factor that determines your home loan rate is your loan-to-value ratio (LVR).
 This is your home loan as a percentage of the property you're buying.
 If you have a low LVR, you'll generally qualify for the cheapest home loan rates.
 Work out your LVR and then shop around multiple lenders to get the lowest rate you can.

 How do I minimise fees?